50 things you need to know about Marvin Gaye's What's Going On

 Recording sessions ran from March 17 to 30, 1971.
 They often lasted 12 hours just to nail the vocals for one song.
 Sessions began at midnight and ended at dawn.
 Mixes were done, then re-mixed.
 The master tapes were flown across the continent and back.
 Gaye flew across the country to fulfil an acting commitment, all the while constantly adding to the songs, even until the last moments before the final mix.
 He delivered the album just under the wire — 30 days from start to finish, winning the bet with Gordy.

 5. 'What's Going On' almost became a Four Tops song

-It was originally conceived by Renaldo "Obie" Benson of the Four Tops.
-On May 15, 1969, the band was on a tour stop in San Francisco when Benson witnessed a violent confrontation concerning People's Park between young protesters and Berkeley police.
-Kids in America were being sent overseas to fight in Vietnam and kids were being beaten by the cops back at home.
+The hit song was actually originally conceived by Renaldo "Obie" Benson of the Four Tops.
+On May 15, 1969, the band was on a tour stop in San Francisco when Benson witnessed a violent confrontation in People's Park between young protesters and Berkeley police.
+Kids in America were being sent overseas to fight in Vietnam and kids were being beaten by the cops back home.
 Benson wanted to know, in his words, "What the f--k is going on?"
 He pitched the song to his bandmates in the Four Tops, and they rejected it as too political — and too folky!

 6. 'What's Going On' almost became a Joan Baez song

 The Four Tops were on tour in the U.K. and due to appear on the British TV show Top of the Pops.
 Before the taping, Benson got to chatting with a folk singer playing on the show: Joan Baez.
 After the Tops had rejected his protest song, Benson thought it might work for Baez.
 He tried to play "What's Going On?" for Baez in her dressing room, but she didn't go for it.